bhupendra-25bai10468/digital-literacy-project/README.md

 ## 👤 Student Details
 - Name: Bhupendra Singh
 - Reg No: 25BAI10468
-- Branch: B.Tech CSE
+- Branch: B.Tech CSE (AI & ML)
 - Year: 1st Year

 ---

 ## 📌 Project Overview
 This project is created as part of the Digital Literacy course.
-It focuses on helping students understand digital tools, online safety, and professional communication.
+This project is about helping students learn about digital tools, safety on the internet, and professional communication.

 ---

-## 📂 Tasks Covered
+## 📂 Project Structure

 ### 🧩 Task 1 – Infographic
-Created a digital literacy infographic using Canva/Prezi covering:
+Created a digital literacy infographic using Canva/Prezi on:
 - Digital literacy basics
 - Safe internet practices
 - Email etiquette